verlok/inp-workshop/guide/21-abortcontroller.md

 That worked... but it scheduled more work with each new interaction.

-With Option 1: `debounce()`, we cancelled the previous timeout with each new interaction.
+With Option 1: `debounce()`, we canceled the previous timeout with each new interaction.
 Can we do something similar here?

 One easy way is to use an `AbortController()`: